sarvan90/ag-grid-angular-example/webpack2/README.md

-ag-Grid-ng2-examples - webpack
+ag-grid-angular-examples - webpack 2
 ==============================

-Example of using ag-Grid with Angular2 and TypeScript
+Example of using ag-Grid with Angular, Webpack 2 and TypeScript

 Building
 ========